jac11/WebShop/README.md

 * cd WebShop/
 * chmod +x webshop.py
 * to check all  option open help menu by typing ./webshop.py -h or --help
-* all OPtions is required "--URL https://.....etc/"," - o file output " , "-w wordlist subdomains "
+* all OPtions are required "--URL https://.....etc/"," - o file output " , "-w wordlist subdomains "
 * the webshop  have 4 wordlist subdomains
 * 1- small_list.txt it have  100 subdomains names
 * 2- medium_list.txt it have 1000 subdomins names